All About Ultra Violet Testers

 "Visible light" falls between microwaves and x-rays.

 UV light, although close to x-rays, cannot penetrate the human body, its effect (for shortwave UV) is limited to burning the surface of skin (though it can cause damage to the eyes).
-Having your skin burnt by shortwave UV light is very popular, it's called 'getting a suntan', and if there is no sun, you can visit a tanning parlour
+Having your skin burnt by shortwave UV light is very popular, it's called 'getting a suntan'.

 The tiny band we call 'visible light' ranges from infrared (the human eye can't detect far-infrared) to ultraviolet (the human eye can't detect ultraviolet):

-The tiny part of "light" we call UV LIGHT ranges from 250 to 400nm.
+The tiny part of "light" we call UV LIGHT ranges from 400 to 700nm.

-For the sake of applications (what you can do with UV light) and for the sake of safety (which are harmful) we like to split this range (250 to 400nm) into three groups: 365nm, 302mn and- 254nm.
-These classifications are approximate, there's nothing to distinguish the boundary from one to another:
+For the sake of applications (what you can do with UV light) and for the sake of safety (which wavelengths are harmful) we like to split the range of UV light (250 to 400nm) into three groups:

 "Longwave" UV, also known as UV-A, 400 to 300nm